dwleonhardt/shhhhhh/ipfs.md

 1. On the second computer, in a directory that is **not** a git repository, run `gpg --export --armor -email > pubkey.asc`.
 This will create the file pubkey.asc.
 1. Securely send the pubkey.asc file to the first computer.
 1. On the first computer:
-    * Move pubkey.asc to an empty working direcotry.
+    * Move pubkey.asc to the same directory as the file you're going to share.
     * Run `gpg --import pubkey.asc`.
     * Run `gpg --list-keys`.
 This will display your local public key as [ultimate] and the second computer's public key as [unknown].
 Take note of the name of the second computer's public key, which will be the string following [unknown].
 For this example, we'll say the name is "dwleonhardt".
-    * Run `gpg --encrypt --recipient "dwleonhardt" doc.pdf`, replacing dwleonhardt with your second computer's key and doc.pdf with your filename.
+    * Run `gpg --encrypt --recipient "dwleonhardt" doc.pdf`, replacing dwleonhardt with the second computer's key name and doc.pdf with your filename.
 This will create a new .gpg file.
     * Start IPFS by running `ipfs init` and `ipfs daemon`.
     * Add the encrypted file to IPFS by running `ipfs add doc.pdf.gpg`, again replacing doc.pdf.gpg with your .gpg filename.
 This command will output a text hash starting with "Qm...".
     * Share this "Qm..." hash with the second computer.